 Studying the operating peculiarities of the KamLAND setup, among other things, we pay attention to the method of neutron registration.
-Experiments with reactor neutrinos, as for example the works \cite{8} and \cite{9}, often use liquid scintillators doped with gadolinium, which absorbes neutrons and emits a few $\gamma$-quanta with the total theoretical energy of 8 MeV and with the registration window from 6 to 12 MeV for the corresponding signals.
+Often, in experiments with reactor neutrinos, as in the CHOOZ \cite{9} and Daya Bay \cite{10}, gadolinium is added to the liquid scintillator, at interaction with which neutrons are absorbed with the emission of several $\gamma$-quanta with a total theoretical energy value of about 8 MeV and with a registration window from 6 to 12 MeV for the corresponding signals.
 At the same time, the registration of neutrons in KamLAND is based on their absorption by protons with the formation of a deuterium and a $\gamma$-quantum with the energy of 2.2 MeV and with the registration window from 1.8 to 2.6 MeV.
 This situation works towards loss of the expected events with reactor antineutrinos in KamLAND.

 As never before, the spherical balloon with liquid scintillator in KamLAND has as large size as the diameter of 13 m, and the diameter of its fiducial volume is 12 m (initially, 11 m).
-This fact calls for a detailed study of the optical properties of liquid scintillator, which essentially depend on its composition.
-These properties include first of all knowing the fluorescent light spectrum in the point of his creation and the attenuation length in the scintillator as a function of wavelength.
-The KamLAND liquid scintillator consists of $80\%$dodecane ${\rm C_{12}H_{26}}$ which is the solvent, $20\%$ pseudocumene (1,2,4-Trimetilbenzene) ${\rm C_{9}H_{12}}$ which gives the primary fluorescence, and 1.52 g/l PPO (2,5-Diphenyloxazole) ${\rm C_{15}H_{11}NO}$ which is used as a wavelength shifter and gives the final fluorescence.
+The need in a detailed study of the optical properties of liquid scintillator appears to be indisputable.
+These properties include first of all the spectrum of the final fluorescent light and the attenuation length in the scintillator as a function of the wavelength.
+The optical properties of liquid scintillator depend significantly on its composition, one obvious evidence of which is noted below.
+Thus, one cannot transfer the information about such properties of the scintillator of one type to the scintillator of a different type.
+The KamLAND liquid scintillator consists of $80\%$dodecane ${\rm C_{12}H_{26}}$ which is the solvent, $20\%$ pseudocumene (1,2,4-Trimetilbenzene) ${\rm C_{9}H_{12}}$ which serves for the primary excitation of molecules, and 1.52 g/l PPO (2,5-Diphenyloxazole) ${\rm C_{15}H_{11}NO}$ which gives the final fluorescence.